mgechev/blog.mgechev.com/content/post/2014-02-08-remote-desktop-vnc-client-with-angularjs-and-yeoman.md

 [<img class="aligncenter size-full wp-image-641" alt="VNC Login Form" src="/images/legacy/uploads2014/02/Screen-Shot-2014-02-08-at-20.43.44.png" width="374" height="369" />][16]

 The awesome thing is that we already have validation for the form!
 Did you notice that we added selector `form.ng-invalid.ng-dirty input.ng-invalid`?
 AngularJS is smart enough to validate the fields in our form by seeing their type (for example `input type="number"`, for the port) and their attributes (`required`, `ng-minlength`).
 When AngularJS detects that any field is not valid it adds the class: `ng-invalid` to the field, it also adds the class `ng-invalid` to the form, where this field is located.
 We, simply, take advantage, of this functionality provided by AngularJS, and define the styles: `form.ng-invalid.ng-dirty input.ng-invalid`.
-If you&#8217;re still not aware how the validation works checkout [Form Validation in NG-Tutorial][17].
+If you’re still not aware how the validation works checkout [Form Validation in NG-Tutorial][17].

 We already have attached controller, to our view (because of Yeoman), so we only need to change its behavior.